scott-trinkle/braingraphgeo/README.md

 Edge weights for the dense (`data/tract_dense_n*.csv`) and endpoint (`data/tract_endpoint_n*.csv`) tractography graphs represent raw streamline counts between nodes, normalized by the product of the two node volumes.
+Tractography graphs were constructed from diffusion MRI data of postmortem mouse brains.
+All diffusion MRI data were collected at the University of Chicago, and tractography was performed with [MRTrix3](https://www.mrtrix.org).

 For fair comparison between tractography (based on an inherently symmetric diffusion metric) and tracers (based on injections to a single hemisphere),